Bournemouth 99 (ALJ 973)

 Entered Service : 25 March 1935

 Trolleybuses were introduced to the streets of Bournemouth on 13 May 1933 when an experimental route between Bournemouth Square to County Gates, Westbourne was inaugurated.
-Four experimental trolleybuses provided the service and also used for evaluation purposes.
-The trolleybus service proved to be so successful that it was decided to open up a number of other trolleybus routes over the following three years.
+Four experimental trolleybuses provided the service and used for evaluation purposes.
+The trolleybus service proved to be so successful that it was decided to opena number of other trolleybus routes over the following three years.

 The most successful of the four trial trolleybuses proved to be the Sunbeam MS2 and between June 1934 and March 1936 Bournemouth took delivery of 102 more of this type of vehicle, one of which was 99 which entered service on 25 March 1935 following the opening of route 24, Bournemouth Square to Iford Bridge.

-During the second world war a number of 99s sisters were loaned to other city’s to help out although 99 remained in Bournemouth.
+During the second world war a number of 99’s sisters were loaned to other cities to help out although 99 remained in Bournemouth.

 A start was made on withdrawing these vehicles in 1951 and throughout the 1950s others were put in store.
 During 1958/59 Bournemouth took delivery of 30 new Sunbeam MF2B trolleybuses and all but 32 of the 103 Sunbeam MS2s remained in service after that time, which included 99.
-All trolleybuses were renumbered in the 200 series from 1958 onwards and 99 was subsequently renumbered 212.
+All trolleybuses were renumbered in the 200 series from 1958 onwards and 99 was subsequently renumbered 212.212 survived in service until September 1963, after which the Reading Transport Society purchased her for preservation.